 “I value water a lot, but I don’t want to drink it all the time,” Ivić observed.
-The initial skepticism about their non-alcoholic juice pairing – a term that sounds “unsexy”, he admits – died away quickly when guests realized it had nothing to do with an Obi gespritzt (apple juice and club soda) or Soda Zitron-type lemonades.
-One of Peceny’s concoctions was an asparagus flavored drink, topped with rose-blossom-froth to accompany a fennel, kohlrabi and rose-cream starter.
-For dessert, instead of a sweet ice wine or port, he offers honey-colored, velvety kombucha aromatized with roasted, caramelized popcorn.
+The initial scepticism about their non-alcoholic juice pairing – a term that sounds “unsexy”, he admits – died away quickly when guests realized it had nothing to do with an Obi gespritzt (apple juice and club soda) or Soda Zitron-type lemonades.
+One of Peceny’s concoctions was an asparagus-flavoured drink, topped with rose-blossom-froth to accompany fennel, kohlrabi and rose-cream starter.
+For dessert, instead of sweet ice wine or port, he offers honey-coloured, velvety kombucha aromatized with roasted, caramelized popcorn.

 As with wine, it’s about the aromatic interplay.
 At best, both drink and food taste better.

-“Nowadays, many [more] guests admit that dinking eight glasses of wine with an eight-course-dinner is too much for them,” says Peceny.
+“Nowadays, many [more] guests admit that drinking eight glasses of wine with an eight-course dinner is too much for them,” says Peceny.

 To Your Health!

 Pregnancy, driving, medication intake – the traditional explanations no longer dominate.
-In a time where we track our steps, buy superfood and join yoga classes, cutting down on alcohol seems like an obvious step.
-The long-standing myth of the g’sundes Glaserl (healthy glass) has been at least partially countered by scientific studies.
+In a time when we track our steps, buy superfoods and join yoga classes, cutting down on alcohol seems like an obvious step.
+Scientific studies have at least partially countered the long-standing myth of the g’sundes Glaserl (healthy glass).
 The same holds true for the belief that “a little wine won’t harm the baby“ – a saying that some pregnant women still hear from their mothers, who may hold that unrelieved tension is as bad or worse.

 Of course, the question of “how much is too much” is open to debate.
 The recommended limits Austrian authorities [Handbuch Alkohol] use were first set by the British Health Education Council in the late 1980s and since adopted by the WHO, setting a 24 gram limit for men and 16 grams for women, or two Achterl for a man and one for a woman Achterl of 12% wine per day.
 Or alternatively, roughly half a liter of beer.

 The percentage of Austrians whose consumption is considered low and unproblematic has increased in recent decades: From 60% in 1994 to 71% in 2020.
-In a 2020 survey of consumer behavior, 14% of Austrian adults said they were abstinent – that is, they haven’t been drinking for at least twelve months.
-Asked why, four-fifths of the abstainers ascribed their decision to “negative effects on my health.”
+In a 2020 survey of consumer behaviour, 14% of Austrian adults said they were abstinent – that is, they haven’t been drinking for at least twelve months.
+Asked why four-fifths of the abstainers ascribed their decision to “negative effects on my health.”

-Nina Mohimi und Dani Terbu, Vienna-based food consultants, speak of a “better for me” movement.
+Nina Mohimi and Dani Terbu, Vienna-based food consultants, speak of a “better for me” movement.
 Others call it “sober curious,” an idea established by New York author Ruby Warrington.
-In her 2018 book, she wrote about increasing physical health, self care and mindfulness she found “on the other side of alcohol.“
+In her 2018 book, she wrote about increasing physical health, self-care and mindfulness she found “on the other side of alcohol.“

 “We have long been derided,” says Roman Proschinger, who is convinced that the market for non-alcoholic drinks will keep growing.
 “It’s the same with non-alcoholic beer.
 20 years ago, no-one gave it a chance.”

 His biggest customer group?
-Pregnant women, drivers, older people who cannot drink for medical reasons.
+Pregnant women, drivers, and older people cannot drink for medical reasons.
 But also, the health-conscious who want to exercise and maintain a balanced diet.
 And people who enjoy drinking one or two spritzers for lunch and want to return to work with a clear head.
-Proschinger’s bottles are imprinted with a black tomcat, consistent with his motto: Zero percent Kater (a pun with the German word for a hangover, Kater) – Hundred percent wine.
+Proschinger’s bottles are imprinted with a black tomcat, consistent with his motto: Zero per cent Kater (a pun with the German word for a hangover, Kater) – Hundred per cent wine.